devsnippet/PHPResqueBundle/README.markdown

 ===========================================
 PHPResqueBundle is an derivation of php-resque project <https://github.com/chrisboulton/php-resque/>.

 This bundle supports all features from php-resque project.
-It's includes: workers, enqueues, fork workers, events, etc.
+It's includes: workers, enqueues, fork workers, events, namespaces, etc.

 ## Install ##
   Add the following lines below into your `deps` file: